phundament/docs/1-introduction/about.md

 Design goals
 -----------------

-The goal of Phundament is to provide a consistent and rock-solid base for integrating the best tools, libraries and plugins, while not creating a new framework or [another competing standard](http://xkcd.com/927/).
+The goal of Phundament is to provide a consistent and rock-solid base for integrating the best tools, libraries and plugins available in the Docker, PHP and Yii 2.0 ecosystems, while not creating a new framework or [another competing standard](http://xkcd.com/927/).

 Its goal is to provide a complete build, test and deployment environment for dockerized applications, defined in `docker-compose` YAML files - which we call stacks.